LILLIAN “LIL” HARDIN

 an interview, Lil said, “We’ll talk later, honey.”
 [1]

-funeral service, only a handful of people attended Lil’s funeral on August 29.
-There were no
+unlike Louis’s funeral, only a handful of people attended Lil’s services on August 29.

-Lil Hardin was buried in Lincoln Cemetery, Cook County, Illinois, and disappeared from the
+Lil was buried in Lincoln Cemetery, Cook County, Illinois, and disappeared from the jazz scene.

-jazz scene.
-Not until books began to be published about Louis, most by male authors, did she
+Not until books began to be published about Louis did she regain some attention.

 John Hammond wrote: “One of the most loveable people that ever existed in music was Lil Hardin Armstrong, Louis’s wife